MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/azure-devops.md

 > [!div class="mx-imgBorder"]
 >![List queries in folder using formula added to Items property of the vertical gallery.](./media/azure-devops/list-queries-in-folder.png "List queries in folder using formula added to Items property of the vertical gallery.")

 If the example uses the variables "Project", "Organization", and "Folder" and the actual values are in the text boxes below the formula bar (highlighted).
-You can find your Project and Organization values from the URL used to to connect to Azure Dev Ops.
+You can find your Project and Organization values from the URL used to connect to Azure Dev Ops.
 The Folder will usually be "Shared Queries" or "My Queries".

 > [!div class="mx-imgBorder"]
 >![Locate the project and organization name for your Azure Dev Ops instance.](./media/azure-devops/find-azuredevops-project-name.png "Locate the project and organization name for your Azure Dev Ops instance.")

 If you get the following error in the above formula, [enable third-party app access using OAuth](/azure/devops/organizations/accounts/change-application-access-policies#manage-a-policy) in your Azure DevOps organization, and try again.<br>
-"AzureDevOps.ListQueriesInFolder failed:{"status":401,"message":"TF400813:The user 'GUID' is not authorized to access this resource."}
+"AzureDevOps.ListQueriesInFolder failed:{"status":401,"message":"TF400813:The user 'GUID' isn't authorized to access this resource."}

 1. Select the **Layout** for the gallery to **Title and subtitle**.